 Understanding Your Old House: an introductory course on maintenance and care

-The SPAB presents a NEW one-day introductory course on the maintenance and care of solid-wall buildings.
-This course is designed to help you understand the construction and performance of traditional buildings and how to tackle common problems – whether your home is listed or unlisted, a timber-framed medieval cottage, Georgian, Victorian or Edwardian.
+The Society for the Protection of Ancient Buildings presents this popular one-day introductory course on the maintenance and care of solid-wall buildings.
+This course is designed to help you understand the construction and performance of your old building and how to tackle common problems.

 The course will introduce the SPAB conservation approach and offer guidance on how best to tackle common problems and maintain the character and value of your old house.

-A beginner’s guide and demonstration will explain about lime and its use in the construction and repair of traditional buildings.
+A beginner’s guide to lime will explain its use in the construction and repair of traditional buildings.
 The course also aims to demystify the legal framework that building owners and custodians need to be aware of when carrying out work to their property, and will offer advice on working with professionals and local authorities.

 This course will be relevant primarily for owners and managers of period properties, but also for professionals who may need to brief their clients on understanding their old house.
 Certificates of attendance for CPD purposes will be available on request.